springernature/halfpipe-ml-deploy/README.md

   ...
 ```

-### deploying a version of the shared ml modules library from artifactory
+### deploying a version of the shared ml modules library from artifactory to 2 MarkLogic hosts
 ```yml
 tasks:
 - type: run